MartinVerniere/univ-helsinki-fullstack-course/part0/spa-diagram.md

     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server Note right of browser: The JavaScript file is different than the one given in excercise 0.4: New note diagram
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server Note right of browser: The JavaScript file is different than the one given in https://studies.cs.helsinki.fi/exampleapp/notes

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server